 Energy Star Buildings

-Additionally, BC has four existing buildings that have Energy Star ratings - Medeiros Hall, Stayer Hall, 129 Lake Street, and The Cadigan Alumni Center.
+BC has five existing buildings that have Energy Star ratings - 129 Lake Street, The Cadigan Alumni Center, the Reservoir Apartments, Stokes Hall, and the Thomas More Apartments.
 These standards of energy efficiency are also being sought for additional buildings on campus.